-A heroic example is seen in Dad's Army with Captain Mainwaring initial opinion of his men.
+A heroic example is seen in Dad's Army with Captain Mainwaring's initial opinion of his men (the joke being that some of them probably feel exactly the same about him).
 As he states in the episode "Gorilla Warfare"-

 Mainwaring: You know, Wilson, over the years that I've come to know the members of the platoon, I've grown quite fond of them.
 But I can't help feeling sometimes that I'm in charge of a bunch of idiots.